Color-blocking

-Color-blocking is thought of as the exploration of taking colors that are opposites on the color wheel and pairing them together to make interesting and complementary color combinations.
+Color-blocking is thought of as the exploration of taking colors that are opposites on the color wheel and pairing them together to make complementary color combinations.
 It is commonly associated in fashion as a trend that originated from the artwork of Dutch painter, Piet Mondrian.
 However, other experts argue whether his artwork is the true origin of color-blocking.

 History

-It's widely believed by most historians that Piet Mondrian, an artist that lived around 1900, whose paintings were a collection of stark lines and flat squares, inspired this current color-blocking trend.
-Mondrian valued simplicity and therefore experimented with how far he could simplify his work, maximizing simplicity while still maintaining recognizable, although abstract, geometric shapes.
+It is widely believed by most historians that Piet Mondrian - an artist who lived around 1900 and whose paintings were a collection of stark lines and flat squares - inspired the current color-blocking trend.
+Mondrian valued simplicity and, as a result, experimented with how far he could simplify his work, maximizing simplicity while still maintaining recognizable, although abstract, geometric shapes.
 Mondrian later named this style of painting Neo-Plasticism.
 In Piet Mondrian's Neoplasticism movement, his art directly inspired the fashion world, as well as home décor and baked goods.
-Although Mondrian is said to be the key figure of the modern art movement, there are others that believe the credit for this trend lies with Georges Seurat and Claude Monet.
-However sources report that it is Piet Mondrian who inspired other designers such as Yves Saint Laurent to create the famous Mondrian Dresses.
+Although Mondrian is said to be the key figure of the modern art movement, there are others who believe the credit for this trend lies with Georges Seurat and Claude Monet.
+However, sources report that it is Piet Mondrian who inspired other designers such as Yves Saint Laurent to create the famous Mondrian Dresses.
 Before Mondrian's aesthetic overtook the fashion world, pop art's materialization in the 50s opened America's eyes to a more vibrant but structured world.
 Pop Art incorporated the same clean lines and solid colors that Piet Mondrian's work encompassed.
-Proponents of the Georges Seurat and Monet origin theory claim that this novel acceptance lead to the color-blocking revolution.
+Proponents of the Georges Seurat and Monet origin theory claim that this novel acceptance led to the color-blocking revolution.
 Mondrian's Neo-Plasticism aesthetic evolved through the decades, coming to include aspects such as synthetic color and a strong imposed structure in the 1960s.
-The color-blocking trend took off in the 60s as fashion designers like Yves Saint Laurent adopted this revolutionary aesthetic.
+The color-blocking trend took off in the 60s as fashion designers like Yves Saint Laurent adopted this aesthetic.
 It wasn't long before this new trend was reaching as far as London; the youth of London began wearing ensembles that would come to be known as mod fashion.
 Mod fashion much resembled the artistic style of Piet Mondrian; mismatched, solid color separates that were composed of blocks in different hues.

 Color-blocking resurfaced in the 2010s as a trend in domestic interior design.
-Although some argue that color-blocking is a thing in the past, high fashion figures and enthusiasts believe that this retro trend continues to thrive as a result of the hipster generation who revive the trend and turn it into something seen as fashion-forward.
+Although some argue that color-blocking is a thing of the past, high fashion figures and enthusiasts believe that this trend continues to thrive as a result of the hipster generation who revive the trend and turn it into something seen as fashion-forward.

-Some elements of Native American Hopi traditional dress and ceremonial designs evoke color blocking themes.
-For example the traditional Kachina rituals and dolls.
+Some elements of Native American Hopi traditional dress and ceremonial designs, such as the traditional Kachina rituals and dolls, evoke color blocking themes.